Why A legal Binding declaration of clean water ?

 "So, at one extreme you have indigenous, tribal societies trying to stem the race to disaster.
 At the other extreme, the richest, most powerful societies in world history, like the United States and Canada, are racing full-speed ahead to destroy the environment as quickly as possible." — Noam Chomsky >>http://bit.ly/18UaUgF

 "First Nations people – and the decision of Canadians to stand alongside them – will determine the fate of the planet." http://bit.ly/15MpCoE

 'Indigenous communities against fracking like the Elsipogtog First Nation are on the frontlines of defending water and the land FOR EVERYONE' >http://bit.ly/17asTRa - CommonDreams.org

 New Brunswick fracking protests are the frontline of a democratic fight >http://bit.ly/174vwlb -Guardian

 Its safe to conclude since Justin Trudeau has never replied to our petition, or addressed water in his election campaign we are defending our inherited rights to clean water with this Liberal majority, that has for the most part supported the conservatives actions over the last decade.
 I for one will not gamble on my /our nations grand-children's futures with unicorns and rainbows to secure a legal binding instrument for future generations the basic human rights to clean water.

 "Freed of the distractions, we will be left with a single question.
 Do we obey provincial dictates that grant a Foreign company license to pollute the water in Canada?
 Or the laws of Indigenous peoples, of the Supreme Court, and of our conscience, calling us to protect it?
 The answer will tell us everything about the kind of country we will have."

-My name is Michael Dallaire" I believe there is magic on this planet, it is contained in water and in the hearts of Canadians we all share this magical thread that connects mankind to the land our heritage".
+My name is Michael Dallaire" I believe there is magic on this planet, its contained in water and in the hearts of Canadians we all share this magical thread that connects mankind to the land our heritage".